-A: Even if a minor initiates sex with you, an adult, the law says that you, as the adult, will be charged with criminal sexual conduct – statutory rape – because the minor has no legal right to give consent (age of consent).
-Even if the minor tells you that he/she is willing to get involved with you sexually, it is still against the law to do so.
+Even if the minor tells you that they’re willing to get involved with you sexually, it is still against the law to do so.

 Q: WHAT IF THEIR PARENTS ARE OK WITH IT?

 A: In Michigan, there is NO law that says a parent can waive the age of consent for a child.

-Q: WHAT IF WE MET ON A DATING WEBSITE AND TOLD ME THEY WERE 18 YEARS OLD?
+Q: WHAT IF WE MET ON A DATING WEBSITE AND HE/SHE TOLD ME THEY WERE 18 YEARS OLD?

-A: In order to be on most dating websites you have to be at least 18 years old.
-With that said, it is very easy for a minor to lie and sign-in as an 18 year old.

-Most dating sites do not do background checks to confirm a person’s age.
+A: Most dating websites signs that the users must be at least 18 years old.
+With that said, it is very easy for a minor to lie and sign in as an 18-year-old.
+That’s because not all dating sites do background checks to confirm a person’s age.

 Whatever age the person claims to be, so long as it’s 18 years or older, they will be allowed to participate on the website.
-Therefore, you enter at your own risk.

-In other words, prior to arranging to meet up with someone through a dating site, and engage in sexual acts or sexual penetration, you must do your homework and confirm that the other person is in fact the age they “claim” to be.
+Before meeting up with someone through a dating site, and engaging in sexual acts or sexual penetration, you must confirm that the other person is in fact the age they “claim” to be.

 Q: WHAT IF I DIDN’T KNOW THEIR AGE UNTIL AFTER WE HOOKED UP?